HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 Extensions to the two week minimum will remain the same as dictated by the existing RFC process at the discretion of the author(s) of the RFC.

-3 .
-Uncertainty around "trivial" edits to published RFCs:
+### 3. Add an explicit process to make "trivial" edits to published RFCs

+The original RFC process does not explicitly mention that minor edits (i.e. typos, re-wordings, etc.) are free to be pushed whenever needed.

 We propose to explicitly state that if there are minor/trivial edits to the RFC, such edits may occur at any time by the author(s) of the RFC without announcement.

-4 .
-Lack of followup post RFC publication:
+### 4. Make the implementation status of RFCs more explicit

+Today, there is no requirement that RFCs must be related to any existing ticket in Zenhub which is usually a proxy for determining critical work to be done in a quarter.
+This means that, at times,  RFCs are published/approved with no clear roadmap to completion which also weakens the implication of the RFC.

-In order to ensure that RFCs are created based on critical tickets that are prioritized based on quarterly and yearly roadmaps and ensure that RFCs are followed up to completion, we propose that all [*non informational RFCs*](https://github.com/HumanCellAtlas/dcp-community/issues/30) be linked to an existing Zenhub ticket.
+We propose that, in order to ensure that RFCs are created based on critical tickets that are prioritized based on quarterly and yearly roadmaps and ensure that RFCs are followed up to completion, that all
+[*non informational RFCs*](https://github.com/HumanCellAtlas/dcp-community/issues/30) be linked to an existing Zenhub ticket.
 Such a ticket should be linked to a timeline for RFC completion.

 In addition, we propose adding an additional **optional** section to the RFC template: Timeline.
 This will allow the authors to propose a timeline for the work to be completed thus informing others of any conflicting priorities.

-5 .
-Status and authorship of the RFCs could be more clearly indicated:
+### 5. Make RFC authorship and RFC status more explicit in Zenhub
+Currently, some RFC authors assign themselves the RFC PR in Github.
+This makes have to open the RFC to see who is driving it and makes it difficult to filter by author.

+Additionally, the status of the RFCs is maintained by tags rather than by a Zenhub column making the backlog of each type of RFC more difficult to see at a glance.

 We propose to explicitly request that authors claim their RFCs by assigning themselves as authors in Github.